syl1m/odin-recipes/README.md

 This is a project to Build a recipe website.

 Skills demonstrated:
-    - Familiarization with using Git
+    - Familiarization with Git
     - Basic HTML build
+        - Links and images
+        - Ordered and Unordered Lists